 If you are using a third-party library that is producing a lot of garbage you should consider writing your own, contacting the author or the company or fixing the code yourself if it is an open-source project.
 If that cannot be done, then you should start looking for a better alternative or another way to perform the same task in a more efficient way.
 Some libraries claim they are real-time libraries that produce no garbage.
 You should favor these ones and of course test them to see if they are really leaving no trash behind.

-When coding your own lines of code you must have the discipline and right libraries and tools not to leave a mess for the GC to clean.
+When coding your own lines of code you must have the discipline together with the right libraries and tools in order to not to leave trash for the GC to clean.
 For example, you should know that autoboxing produces garbage as well as varargs.
-Some JDK data structures like java.util.HashMap produce garbage as we saw in an earlier example and are not very efficient to store primitive keys.
-You must have your own set of high-performance, clean and fast data-structures if you want to do real-time Java development efficiently.
-You can find open-source real-time libraries or make the ones that are not real-time better by patching their code.
+Some JDK data structures like java.util.HashMap produce garbage as we saw in an earlier example above and are not efficient to store primitive keys.
+Therefore you must have your own set of high-performance, clean and fast data-structures if you want to do real-time Java development efficiently.
+You can use CoralBlocks components (blocks), which are all garbage-free and optimized for speed.
+CoralBits provides most of the data-structures and utility classes that you need as a foundation to build your own garbage-free code.
+One of the most important tools to have in hand is a good, clean and fast object pool.
+By using mutable objects and pooling them for re-use you can eliminate most of the garbage leaks in a Java application.
+CoralBits provides various object pool implementations that you can use out of the box.

 Conclusion

 Java Development without GC overhead is very possible and you can use a memory sampler to make sure your application is not leaving any garbage behind.
-By using real-time libraries you can build a high-performance system from the ground up with minimal variance and latency.
-If you are in a hurry to build your real-time codebase foundation, you can count on Coral Blocks to help you.
-We have all the libraries and tools to build any real-time ultra-low-latency system from the ground up.
-You can use one of our components and we can provide you with our utility classes and data structures that will not just simplify your applications but leave them shiny and clean of garbage.
-They will never see the GC again.
+By using real-time libraries you can build a high-performance system from the ground up with minimal GC variance and latency.
+Coral Blocks provides you with all the libraries and tools you need to build garbage-free systems, to a point that you can even turn off the GC, by using the Epsilon No-Op GC (Java11+).